johansan/obsidian-featured-image/README.md

 ## Introduction

 Featured Image is a powerful and highly optimized plugin for Obsidian that automatically sets a featured image property in your notes based on the first image, YouTube link, or [Auto Card Link](https://github.com/nekoshita/obsidian-auto-card-link) image in your document.
-This plugin enhances your note-taking experience by allowing you to create visually appealing galleries and lists of your notes with minimal effort.
+This allows you to create rich note galleries similar to Apple Notes, Bear and Evernote.

 https://github.com/user-attachments/assets/10833df4-29f1-40c0-90cb-c9c013ce4b90

 ## Key Features